NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 For details on creating a signed package, see [Signing Packages](../create-packages/Sign-a-package.md) and the [nuget sign command](../tools/cli-ref-sign.md).

 > [!Important]
-> nuget.org does not presently accept signed packages.
-You can sign packages for publishing to custom feeds.

-> [!Important]
 > Package signing is currently supported only when using nuget.exe on Windows.
 Verification of signed packages is currently supported only when using nuget.exe or Visual Studio on Windows.

 ## Certificate requirements